tcztzy/swarmx/README.md

 ## Functions

-- Swarm `Agent`s can call python functions directly.
+- SwarmX `Agent`s can call python functions directly.
+- If langchain installed, langchain's `tools` can pass to the `Agent`.
 - Function should usually return a `str` (values will be attempted to be cast as a `str`).
 - If a function returns an `Agent`, execution will be transferred to that `Agent`.
 - If a function defines a `context_variables` parameter, it will be populated by the `context_variables` passed into `client.run()`.